KTB2025/GEOG-678-Bricken-Fall2025/Module_6/Lab06/README.md

 ### Assignment Overview

-his assignment demonstrates advanced web mapping techniques using Leaflet.js.
+This assignment demonstrates advanced web mapping techniques using Leaflet.js.
 It includes:

 - Completion of two Leaflet tutorials
 - A custom interactive map of the Texas A&M University (TAMU) campus